How to Fake Tan with Acne Prone Skin

 If you have acne, hopefully, you find all our advice on dealing with acne prone skin, including a holistic approach to managing your non conformist skin, really helpful.
-Take it from people that know what it is to suffer with acne, we research a lot on how best to treat our own skin, and we want you to understand the best ways, too.
+Take it from people that know what it is to struggle with acne, we research a lot on how best to treat our own skin, and we want you to understand the best ways, too.

 We have previously spoken about wearing makeup when you have acne and oily skin, and what skin care is best for acne prone skin.
 We’ve even touched on why we don’t add sunscreen to our range of alkalising skin care products.

-What is fake tan?
+What is Fake Tan?

 How deeply your tan develops depends on the product, how much you apply and how often you apply it.
 They’re not to be mistaken with powder bronzers, that are a type of makeup that also gives a sunny glow but that washes off when you remove your makeup and cleanse your face.

 Yes, by all means!
 In fact, using fake tan on your face is the best way to get the glow without risking sun damage, wrinkles and ageing from the harmful UV rays of the sun.

-In fact, if you have acne then your skin might become even more irritated by exposure to the sun, so it makes sense to fake it if you want to get the glow.
+Having acne prone skin doesn’t mean that you can’t wear fake tan, you absolutely can.
+In fact, if you have acne or a sensitive skin condition, then your skin might become even more irritated by exposure to the sun, so it makes sense to fake it if you want to get the glow.

 Applying a good fake tan is all about the preparation.
 If you shave your face or remove hair from your face in any other way, plan to do this the day before you fake tan.